dakep/riscv-empirical-studies/README.md

 })
 ```

-To run the R code it is necessary to install the following R packages from CRAN (step 1) and then install the copy of the pense package from the `pense/` folder (step 2).
+To run the R code it is necessary to install several R packages from CRAN (step 1) and then install the copy of the pense package from the `pense/` folder (step 2).

 ```r
 # R code